Firewalker2600/SortedList/README.md

+A symfony project that fullfils following request:

+"Implement from scratch a fully working project with SortedLinkedList (linked list that keeps values sorted).
+Implement only string and int values for example purposes."

+Docker image can be downloaded from here:
+#ToDo: paste link to DockerRepository

 # Symfony Docker

 A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with full [HTTP/2](https://symfony.com/doc/current/weblink.html), HTTP/3 and HTTPS support.